 Over the last couple years, the demand for custom e-liquid labels has been growing stronger as more e-liquid manufacturers are entering the market due to e-cigarettes’ increasingly popular.
 As a result, the need to differentiate and appeal to consumers has created some label trends unique to the market.
 Whether you’re an e-liquid manufacturer who is starting out or expanding your labeling strategy, these trends can be helpful for planning your next label order.

 - Thanks to the flexibility of digital printing, we’ve seen e-liquid labels have all sorts of designs.
-E-liquid labels can be printed on many different materials; however, there are several types that are more popular than others, such as: semi-gloss, clear and foil materials.
+E-liquid labels can be printed on many different materials; however, there are several types that are more popular than others, such as: semi-gloss, clear and foil label materials.
 Semi-gloss is a great option for product owners looking for durable, glossy labels at an affordable cost.
-Clear and foil materials are also frequently used in the e-liquid label market because they can elevate the e-liquid’s packaging and attract consumers by making the e-liquid flavor more enticing.
+Metallic and clear label materials are also frequently used in the e-liquid label market because they can elevate the e-liquid’s packaging and attract consumers by making the e-liquid flavor more enticing.

 Small Label Size